The Cook of Castamar: Plot summary

 After losing his beloved wife, Alba, in a riding accident during her early pregnancy, Diego, Duke of Castamar, has become reclusive, refusing to end his mourning period two years later.
-The King of Spain, along with Diego’s mother, Mercedes, are concerned and want Diego to return to service with the royal council.
+The King of Spain, along with Diego's mother, Mercedes, are concerned and want Diego to return to service with the royal council.
 The King convinces Diego to throw a gala at Castamar to mark the end of his mourning, and Mercedes, along with Marquis Enrique de Arcona, conspire to make a match between Diego and a young woman named Amelia Castro.
 Mercedes invites Amelia to stay at Castamar, hoping that her son will fall in love with her.
 She is unaware that Enrique has Amelia under his control, and is hoping to use her as an inside woman to bring down Diego, whom he hates for marrying the woman he loved.

-Meanwhile, Clara Belmonte, an orphan who has suffered agoraphobia since her father’s death in the war, is advised by Fray Juan, a monk and friend of her father, to take a job in the kitchens at Castamar - she has to use laudanum to make the journey without being overcome by fear.
-She befriends Rosalía, a ward of Diego’s with a learning disability.
-Shortly after Clara’s arrival, the housekeeper catches the head cook having an illicit affair and fires her; Clara, who has loved cooking all her life and is extremely talented, takes over.
+Meanwhile, Clara Belmonte, an orphan who has suffered agoraphobia since her father's death in the war, is advised by Fray Juan, a monk and friend of her father, to take a job in the kitchens at Castamar – she has to use laudanum to make the journey without being overcome by fear.
+She befriends Rosalía, a ward of Diego's with a learning disability, and two other maids, Elisa and Carmen.
+Shortly after Clara's arrival, the housekeeper catches the head cook having an illicit affair and fires her; Clara, who has loved cooking all her life and is extremely talented, takes over.
 The meal is impressive, and Clara is promoted to head cook.
-Upstairs at the party, Lady Sol Montijos continues her affair with the young Francisco Marlango under the nose of her elderly husband; Diego’s friend Alfredo also continues an affair with Ignatio, a friend of Enrique, against his own better judgement.
+Upstairs at the party, Lady Sol Montijos continues her affair with the young Francisco Marlango under the nose of her elderly husband; Diego's friend Alfredo also continues an affair with Ignacio, a friend of Enrique, against his own better judgment.
 Enrique sleeps with Amelia, causing her to fall pregnant; Amelia confides in Sol, and Enriques uses the affair as further leverage to force Amelia on Diego.

-When the king goes missing on his way to the party, Clara finds him in the wine cellar, in the midst of a psychotic episode; maddened by guilt, he believes he should not be king and hands Clara a letter of abdication as she nurses him.
-She and Diego attempt to keep all this hidden, but the queen instructs Diego’s butler, Melquíades Elquiza, who is a spy of hers, to find the letter.
-Diego discovers Elquiza’s prying and chooses instead to go to the queen himself; she agrees to keep the secret.
+When the king goes missing on his way to the party, Clara finds him in the wine cellar, in a psychotic episode; maddened by guilt, he believes he should not be king and hands Clara a letter of abdication as she nurses him.
+She and Diego attempt to keep all this hidden, but the queen instructs Diego's butler, Melquíades Elquiza, who is a spy of hers, to find the letter.
+Diego discovers Elquiza's prying and chooses instead to go to the queen himself; she agrees to keep the secret.